bluenote-1577/floria/README.md

 The bam file may contain multiple contigs/references which the reads are mapped to as long as the corresponding contigs also appear in the vcf file.

 ## Output

+glopp outputs the sequence of SNPs (i.e. the phasing) and the partition of reads associated to each haplotype.

+The results are found in the output directory.
+This directory is specified by the `-o` option, or `glopp_out_dir` by default.

 ### Phased haplotype output (-o option)
-glopp outputs a phased haplotype file in the following format:
+For each contig, glopp outputs a phased haplotype file `(contig_name)_phasing.txt` in the following format:

 1. Column 1 is (variant) : (genome position) where (variant) is the i-th variant, and the genome position is the the position of the genome on the reference.
 2. The next k columns are the k phased haplotypes for an organism of ploidy k.
 0 represents the reference allele, 1 the first alternate, and so forth.